StarChart-Labs/flare-plugins/README.md

 For all current releases, the minimum required Gradle version is 5.0

+## Major Version Changes

+When a major version is released, this is usually due to changes which are not backwards compatible.
+See [the major version migration guide](./docs/MAJOR_VERSION_MIGRATION_GUIDE.md) for information on adjustments which will be necesssary for your build to upgrade between major versions

 ## Use

 The intended use for `flare-plugins` involves selecting a set of conventions for common uses, implemented as a single plug-in.
 However, individual plug-ins can still be applied if none of the current pre-defined conventions meet your use case.
 Instructions for each individual plug-in can be found [here](./docs/PLUGINS.md).